 o Bring a heavy sheet of plastic to put underneath your tent to keep moisture out.

-o Check the weather before departing and have a rain or bad weather plan.
+o Check the weather before departing and have rain or bad weather plan.

 o Try to reach your campsite early in the day.
-It is best to get organised and set up your equipment before sunset.
+It is best to get organized and set up your equipment before sunset.

 o Scout your campsite before setting up camp.
 Look for possible dangers like holes or overhanging branches.
 Do not set up camp too close to rivers or beaches.
 Water can rise, even if rain is not occurring locally.

 o Leave your campsite in the same or better condition than you found it in.
 Bring plenty of litter bags, clean up after yourself and take your trash with you.

 Make a list of all the items you will need and use it when you pack.
 Here are some basics:

 o Cooking stove or flint to start fires.
 You can use an alcohol prep pad from your first aid kit